fuderis/arduino-steering-wheel/README.md

 This firmware is designed to control a steering wheel setup with pedals and transmission controls based on the electronic board 'Arduino Leonardo'.
 It uses the HID (Human Interface Device) library to communicate with the computer as a gamepad.

-Full gamepad API from HID library, you can find [here](https://github.com/NicoHood/HID/wiki/Gamepad-API).
+Full gamepad API from the [HID-Project](https://github.com/NicoHood/HID) library, you can find [here](https://github.com/NicoHood/HID/wiki/Gamepad-API).

 ## Preferences